dmolina/DaemonMode.jl/README.md

 [![Documentation](https://github.com/dmolina/DaemonMode.jl/workflows/Documentation/badge.svg)](https://dmolina.github.io/DaemonMode.jl/dev/)
 [![DOI](https://zenodo.org/badge/276341198.svg)](https://zenodo.org/badge/latestdoi/276341198)

+# Presented in JuliaCon 2021

+I am going to talk about the package and its advantages in the JuliaCon 2021 in the [Talk in JuliaCon 2021](https://pretalx.com/juliacon2021/talk/KJNRGA/), do not miss it!

 # Introduction

 Julia is a great language, but the Just-in-Time compiler implies that loading a package could takes a considerable time, this is called the _first plot problem_.